-- 1. The Building Emergency Director distributes the Qualtrics Survey to all UBC occupants in the building to gather information on persons requiring assistance. - Information collected in this survey will be received by the Safety Program Advisor in Safety & Risk Services. - 2.
-This information will be shared with the Building Emergency Director and Floor Warden who will then work with those personnel who have self-identified themselves as requiring assistance to develop a personal evacuation plan. - Relevant health or special needs information will be collected at this time.
+- The Building Emergency Director should distribute the Qualtrics Survey to all UBC occupants in the building to gather information on individuals that may require an IEP. - Information collected in this survey will be received by the Centre for Workplace Accessibility (CWA). - Relevant safety information collected through the survey and discussions with the CWA will be shared with the Building Emergency Director and Floor Warden who will then work with the self-identifying individual to develop an IEP.
+Any personal information (medical or otherwise) that is not related to safety or evacuation will not be shared.
+The CWA will gain explicit consent from the Individual before any sharing any information.

-In any case, when a Building Occupant is left in the building during an emergency evacuation the Building Floor Warden, the Building Emergency Director, and then the Fire Department need to be immediately notified.
+If the IEP requires that a Building Occupant is left in the building during an emergency evacuation the Building Floor Warden, the Building Emergency Director, and then the Fire Department need to be immediately notified.

-Providing assistance is entirely voluntary and can be performed to varying degrees.
-Predetermined persons providing assistance can be anyone in the office or building such as a co-worker, friend, building staff, supervisor, Building Floor Warden, etc. Whether one person or multiple people are required to provide assistance, alternate people should be identified and this information should be recorded in the Personal Evacuation Plan.
+Any assistance to evacuate detailed in the IEP is entirely voluntary and can be performed to varying degrees.
+Predetermined persons to provide evacuation assistance can be anyone in the office or building such as a co-worker, friend, building staff, supervisor, Building Floor Warden, etc. Whether one person or multiple people are required to provide evacuation assistance, alternate people should be identified and this information should be recorded in the Individualized Evacuation Plan.

-Refer to Appendix 3: Persons Requiring Assistance and Appendix 4: Personal Evacuation Plan for full details.
+Refer to Appendix 3: Disability and Accessibility Considerations and Appendix 4: Individualized Evacuation Plan for full details.

-8.0 Occupational First Aid
+7.0 Occupational First Aid